fetchcord/FetchCord/README.md

 To install FetchCord, run `pip3 install FetchCord`

 NOTE: you need neofetch to be also installed for this to work.
+To do this, use `brew install neofetch`.

 ### Run